location icon3, Barrel Yard, Vinery Way, London W6 0LQ

 Find all the deets about Oktoberfest locations, attire, tickets, and accommodation options.
 Sample the globally famous Oktoberfest beer from leading Munich breweries, indulge in traditional German food, and take exhilarating fairground rides.
 Here’s all you need to know about getting in on the action!

-Oktoberfest is probably the king of all German beer festivals and you’ll see why!
-It will be held at Theresienwiese, Munich from September 20 to October 5, 2025.
-From the traditional Oktoberfest parades and massive Oktoberfest tents for beer to live music and fairground rides Munich, there’s a lot to enjoy here.
+Oktoberfest is probably the king of all German beer festivals, and you’ll see why!
+It will be held at Theresienwiese, Munich from September 19 to October 4, 2026.
+From the traditional Oktoberfest parades and massive Oktoberfest tents for beer to live music and fairground rides in Munich, there’s a lot to enjoy here.

-It’s important that you use the U-Bahn (subway) with the U6 and U3 lines serving the Poccistraße and Goetheplatz stations.
+The U-Bahn is one of the easiest ways to reach Oktoberfest, with U4 and U5 trains serving Theresienwiese station.
+Poccistraße and Goetheplatz are also within walking distance.
 You should aim to visit the beer tents on weekday mornings to avoid the crowds.

 A Brief History of Oktoberfest